robinmamie/machine_learning/project2/README.md

     python run.py -generate 100 --use-augmented-set --no-load -train 100 --search-threshold

+Please note that any training will override the previous model.
+This means that our best model will be overridden at then end of the first training performed using this script.

 ### Note on GPU usage

 The usage of a GPU does not necessarily create the same results, even with seeding, because of the use of non deterministic functions in `tensorflow-gpu==2.0.0`.
 We used GPUs throughout our entire project to speed up the execution.